Free representations of outer automorphism groups of free products via characteristic abelian coverings: Proof of Theorem

 We aim to define a splitting of the projection $\Aut(G)/N\twoheadrightarrow\Out(G)$.
 We need to associate an element $\hat{s}\in\Aut(G)$ with each generator $s\in S$ in such a way that and that for all $r\in R\cup R_1$, the lift $\hat{r}$ of the relation $r$ to $\Aut(G)$ satisfies If we take $\hat{s}=s_0$ for all $s$, the relations $r\in R$ which hold in $\Aut(G)$ will automatically satisfy $\hat{r}=r_0=1$, but the relations of $R_1$ will not lift trivially.

 We thus need to correct the lifts $\hat{s}$ of the different generators $s\in S$ in order to satisfy all the relations of $\Out(G)$.
 When $G$ is a free group, Bridson and Vogtmann \cite{bv} correct the lifts of the generators corresponding to transvections by a translation along an axis; in other words, they make a component of the Galois group (which splits as a direct product) act on the lifts.
-Given the action of the Galois group for trees with actions (see \ref{subsec_grp_galois}), this amounts to composing the lifts of some generators by a conjugation.
+This amounts to composing the lifts of some generators by a conjugation.
 This idea leads to the following proof.

 \begin{prop} Let $G=G_1\ast\cdots\ast G_n$ be a free product of abelian groups that are not isomorphic to $\mathbb{Z}$.
 For each $i\in\left\{1,\dots,n\right\}$, we pick an integer $r_i\in\mathbb{Z}$ coprime to $n-1$, so that $r_i=r_j$ as soon as $G_i\cong G_j$.
 We consider the characteristic subgroup $N=G'G_1^{r_1}\cdots G_n^{r_n}$ of $G$.